Ulisessg/logseq-blogs/pages/Servers___Nextcloud.md

 		  logseq.order-list-type:: number
 		- Change HTPPS port, same reason as change port 80 logseq.order-list-type:: number
-		- Increase the allowed memory consumption if PHP, logseq.order-list-type:: number
+		- Increase the allowed memory consumption if PHP, useful to faster and robust resources request.
+You can use as much as you want, also is useful if you have troubles with images not showing in frontend. logseq.order-list-type:: number
+		- Enables HTTP compression, send logseq.order-list-type:: number
 	- ### Add Nextcloud to Traefik dynamic file [[Servers/Traefik]]
 	- ```yaml